yeehanchung/yeehanchung.com/src/content/blog/reinvention/why-singapore-after-studying-in-malaysia/index.md

 > I went so far started from my small hometown, and sought everything I'd strived for which is **acceptance**, **affirmation** and **respect** from the world.

-After graduating, kickstart my professional career by taking a leap of faith to join a young and energetic startup company, namely [Eezee Pte.
-Ltd.](https://eezee.sg/) is like having a risk appetite, and I embrace all of it.
+After graduating in May 2021, kickstart my professional career by taking a leap of faith to join a young and energetic startup company, namely [**Eezee Pte.
+Ltd.**](https://eezee.sg/) is like having a **risk appetite**, and I embrace all of it.

 Look forward to more eye-opening opportunities in Singapore.
 Learn and explore! 🗺 🧐